3oss1337/BookManagement/README.md

-#BookManagementAPI
 A simple, lightweight RESTful API built with Go and the Gin web framework to manage a collection of books stored directly in memory.
 The API supports full CRUD operations, proper validation, error handling, and custom middleware for logging and request timeouts.

 🚀 Features
 📖 View all books or a specific book by ID